adncllng/vmock/src/pages/news/en/sofia-blondin-and-veronica-mockler-start-visible-art-collective.md

 title: Co-founder of Visible
 date: 2011-09-29T22:03:00.000Z
 description: >-
-  Visible (founded by Sofia Blondin & Veronica Mockler) highlights the power of citizen expression through performative and diversified gatherings.
+  Co-founded with theatre artist Sofia Blondin the Visible Art Collective.
+Our goal is to highlight the power of Montreal residents through performative, new media, and diversified public gatherings.
-  Documentary processes are at the basis of their work in which individuals are invited to express and represent themselves.
 ---
 .